-People spend a great deal of time searching for the perfect wheelchair, what comes to mind is usually comfort, pricing, and daily needs.
-We provide a large variety of self propelled wheelchairs, caregiver propelled wheelchairs, and standing wheelchairs.
+People spend a great deal of time searching for the perfect wheelchair.
+Typically, what comes to mind is comfort, pricing, and daily needs.
+We provide a large variety of self-propelled wheelchairs, caregiver propelled wheelchairs, and standing wheelchairs.

 Choosing a Category

-Nearly all wheelchairs in this category are self propelled, for the exception of Transport and Travel wheelchairs, which can only be pushed by the caretaker, as the rear wheel size does not allow the user to reach.
+Nearly all wheelchairs in this category are self propelled, for the exception of Transport and Travel wheelchairs. .
+These can only be pushed by the caretaker, as the rear wheel size does not allow the user to reach.

 This series of foldable wheelchairs features an ultra lightweight frame made from T6 Aircraft Grade Aluminum, and a Patented Ergonomic S-Shape Seat Frame, which relieves pressure throughout the body and prevents health concerns with the lower back and bottom.

 The ergonomic wheelchair series comes with Aegis Microbe Shield cushions, which provides an anti-microbial barrier that protects from odor, staining, and deterioration from bacteria, fungus and other microorganisms.

 Karman Healthcare receives raving reviews about this series; great customer feedback makes this the most popular series in the industry.